rarar89/apimimic-cli/README.md

-# API Mimic CLI
+# Apimimic CLI

-A command-line interface tool for API mocking and proxying using [API Mimic](https://apimimic.com).
-This tool allows you to intercept HTTP requests and either return mocked responses from API Mimic service or proxy them to a local backend.
+A command-line interface tool for API mocking and proxying using [Apimimic](https://apimimic.com).
+This tool allows you to intercept HTTP requests and either return mocked responses from Apimimic service or proxy them to a local backend.

 ## Features

-- 🔄 Mock API responses using API Mimic service
+- 🔄 Mock API responses using Apimimic service
 - 🔀 Proxy mode for forwarding requests to local backend
 - 🔐 Token-based authentication
 - 🌐 Configurable listening address and remote API endpoint
-- 💾 Persistent token storage

 ## Installation

-To install the API Mimic CLI, you'll need to have Rust and Cargo installed on your system.
+To install the Apimimic CLI, you'll need to have Rust and Cargo installed on your system.
 Then you can build the project:

 ```bash
 cargo build --release